AB-ArithmeticBird/rivulet/README.md

 2. We are using just few query settings from clickhouse.
 We can add more query settings to make it more robust.
 One important addon can to show the query progression using HTTP headers. see the TODO section in QuerySettings.scala
-3. I am not very familiar with clickhouse and for test purpose used memory engine.
+3. For test purpose it is using memory engine.
 I think other engine can be better suited for this use case.
 4. The table has two columns.
 The whole event is stored in one column.
 A view can be created on top of this table to make it more readable.